Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 By default, the HTTP proxy will use the proxy configuration used by the agent to reach the Goauld server (see  [agent/tunnels#egress-proxies]({{< ref "02-agent/01-tunnels" >}}#egress-proxies)), but this behavior can be overridden using:

-- `--custom-http-proxy`: override the system proxy
+- `--http-custom-proxy`: override the system proxy
 - `--http-proxy-username`: Username to authenticate on the proxy
 - `--http-proxy-password`: Password to authenticate on the proxy
 - `--http-proxy-domain`: Domain to authenticate on the proxy